zapier/zapier-platform/packages/cli/README-source.md

 ### Custom

-Custom auth is most commonly used for apps that authenticate with API keys, although it also provides flexibility for any unusual authentication setup.
+Custom auth is most commonly used for integrations that authenticate with API keys, although it also provides flexibility for any unusual authentication setup.
 You'll likely provide some custom `beforeRequest` middleware or a `requestTemplate` (see [Making HTTP Requests](#making-http-requests)) to pass in data returned from the authentication process, most commonly by adding/computing needed headers.

-> To create a new integration with custom authentication, run `zapier init [your app name] --template custom-auth`.
+> To create a new integration with custom authentication, run `zapier init [your integration name] --template custom-auth`.
 You can also review an example of that code [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/custom-auth).

 ```js
 [insert-file:./snippets/custom-auth.js]